LazyVim/lazyvim.github.io/docs/configuration/plugins.md

 Adding `keys=` follows the rules as explained above.

 You can also disable a default keymap by setting it to `false`.
+To override a keymap, simply add one with the same `lhs` and a new `rhs`.

 ```lua title="lua/plugins/telescope.lua"
 {